MicrosoftDocs/windows-dev-docs/hub/android/react-native.md

 4. [Install NodeJS for Windows](https://nodejs.org/en/) You may want to consider using [Node Version Manager (nvm) for Windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) if you will be working with multiple projects and version of NodeJS.
 We recommend installing the latest LTS version for new projects.

 > [!NOTE]
-> You may also want to consider installing and using the [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) for working with your preferred command-line interface (CLI), as well as, [Git for version control](https://git-scm.com/downloads).
+> You may also want to consider installing and using the [Windows Terminal](https://www.microsoft.com/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) for working with your preferred command-line interface (CLI), as well as, [Git for version control](https://git-scm.com/downloads).
 The [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html) comes packaged with Android Studio v2.2+, but if you need to update your JDK separately from Android Studio, use the [Windows x64 Installer](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html).

 ## Create a new project with React Native

-1. Use npm to install the [Expo CLI](https://docs.expo.io/versions/latest/) command line utility from the Windows Command Prompt, PowerShell, [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab), or the integrated terminal in VS Code (View > Integrated Terminal).
+1. Use npm to install the [Expo CLI](https://docs.expo.io/versions/latest/) command line utility from the Windows Command Prompt, PowerShell, [Windows Terminal](https://www.microsoft.com/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab), or the integrated terminal in VS Code (View > Integrated Terminal).

     ```powershell
     npm install -g expo-cli
     ```

-2. Use [NPX](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) with [Create-React-Native-App](https://github.com/expo/create-react-native-app) to create a React Native app that runs on iOS, Android, and web.
+2. Use Expo to create a React Native app that runs on iOS, Android, and web.
+You will need to then choose between project templates, which include **blank**, **blank (TypeScript)**, **tabs** (example screens using react-navigation), **minimal**, or **minimal (TypeScript)**.

     ```powershell
-    npx create-react-native-app my-new-app
+    expo init my-new-app
     ```

     > [!NOTE]
-    > We are using the `npx` command here to execute the React Native package without actually installing it (or by temporarily installing it depending on how you want to think of it).
-If you've previously installed create-react-native-app globally via `npm install -g create-react-native-app`, we recommend you uninstall the package using `npm uninstall -g create-react-native-app` to ensure that npx always uses the latest version.
-You can view a list of the packages that have been installed by using `npm list`.
-You are not required to have an Expo account to use `Create-react-native-app`.
-However, if prefer, you can create your React Native app using [`expo init my-new-app`](https://docs.expo.io/versions/v37.0.0/).
-[What's the difference?](https://stackoverflow.com/questions/51214823/differences-between-create-react-native-app-and-exp-init)
+    > If you're used to using `npx create-react-native-app`, that will still work, but the Expo-CLI init has [a few additional benefits](https://github.com/react-native-community/discussions-and-proposals/issues/23).

 3. Open your new "my-new-app" directory: